ThomasEricZ/ThomasEricZ.github.io/README.md

 [Minima Theme preview](https://jekyll.github.io/minima/)

-## Gyanl's theme

-Gyanl's website has a beautiful design and clear content structure.
-I use the basic version of minima for my website, but also use some modules of [Gyanl](https://github.com/gyanl/gyanl.github.io).

 ## License

 The Jekyll theme for this website is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
 The content is not.
 Please don't steal my work.